jeffreywijaya100/Housing-Data-in-Malaysia/README.md

 Give information if data searched doesn’t exist in the record.

-YOU ONLY HAVE TO DO SEARCH IN THE COLUMN OTHER THAN AREA AND PRICE.
+I ONLY HAVE TO DO SEARCH IN THE COLUMN OTHER THAN AREA AND PRICE.
 .